nasa/eo-metadata-tools/CMR/python/README.md

         * `password.manager.app` = command to use
         * `password.manager.service` = keychain object name
 * options is a dictionary where overrides can be passed in
-    * "cmr.env" - cmr server to use, defaults to production, can also be set to "sit." or "uat."
+    * "cmr.env" - cmr server to use, defaults to production, can also be set to
+        * "sit"
+        * "uat",
+        * "" (empty string ; the default) for production.
     * 'client.address' - client IP address to use, will try to discover it if not provided
     * 'client.name' - HTTP Agent name to use
     * "cache.token" - will cache tokens to a file - default is True